Gender and Sexualities Studies Undergraduate Certificate

 Undergraduate Certificate in Gender and Sexualities Studies

 UCCS courses affiliated with the undergraduate certificate in Gender and Sexualities Studies reflect a variety of disciplines and methodological approaches that counter biologically deterministic and medicalized understandings.
-Faculty who wishes to add their courses to the certificate program must weave gender and sexualities throughout the course, rather than content dedicated to one or two class periods.
 Eligible courses must demonstrate an intersectional approach to gender and sexualities such that race, socioeconomic status, ability, age, and more are central to our examination.

 This certificate offers students intellectual and methodological tools that enable taking a leadership role in gender and sexualities research, policy making, and cultural practices more generally in broad range of public and private organizations.
 All students, WEST majors and minors, as well as non-WEST majors and minors, are invited to complete the Gender and Sexualities Certificate.

 After completing WEST 1010- Introduction to Social Justice Studies, students are required to complete 12-credit hours of approved courses, 9 of which must be upper division credit hours.
 A minimum grade of 2.0 (C) is required for each course applied to the certificate.
 One Gender and Sexualities Certificate courses may be counted toward the Latino/a Studies, Native American and Indigenous Studies, and Global Studies certificates.

 To enroll in the certificate program, students must first complete the declaration form online.
 Once course requirements have been met, students submit a transcript and a five-page, typewritten self-reflective statement to the Coordinator via the Undergraduate Certificate Completion Form.
 The statement evaluates student’s knowledge gained because of their concentration in Gender and Sexualities Studies, including implications for future scholarly and professional work.